 You can also connect with the MySQL Docker instance using the

 mysql client if you have it pre-installed on your host.

 Beware that by default, the mysql client tries to connect using a UNIX socket when you tell it to connect to

 localhost.
 So do use

 mysql -u root -h 127.0.0.1 -p

 Of course, you can also use a GUI-based client such as MySQL Workbench to connect to the database.
-In your MySQL Workbench for “Hostname” specify the IP address of the machine on which you started the Docker Container.
+For example, in your MySQL Workbench for “Hostname,” specify the machine’s IP address on which you started the Docker Container.

-Of course in the examples shown above for a hostname you can use the IP address of the machine on which the MySQL docker container is working instead of
+Of course, in the examples shown above for a hostname, you can use the machine’s IP address on which the MySQL docker container works instead of 127.0.0.1.

 5. Stop, Start, and Restart MySQL Container